WalletWasabi/WasabiDoc/docs/using-wasabi/BuildSource.md

 ```

 :::warning Experimental
-These developer branches are not yet thoroughly reviewed by other contributors, and there might be critical bugs in the software that can even cause loss of funds.
+These developer branches are not thoroughly reviewed by other contributors, and there might be critical bugs in the software that can even cause loss of funds.
 So only compile these branches if you know what you are doing, and run them only on testnet.
 :::